datasets/awesome-data/world-bank.md

 * [DataBank][] - collections of time series data on a variety of topics.
 Total: 69 databases.

-* [Open finances][] - World Bank Group’s financials datasets such as
+* [Open finances][] - World Bank Group’s financials datasets.
+There are 93 datasets in 8 categories and one dataset not belonging in any of these categories
   * [Loans and credits][] - 5 datasets
-  * [Financial Reporting][] - 23 datasets
+  * [Financial Reporting][] - 33 datasets
   * [Shareholder Equity][] - 4 datasets
   * [Procurement][] - 4 datasets
   * [Projects][] - 9 datasets
   * [Budget][] - 3 datasets
+  * [Trust Funds and FIFs][] - 12 datasets
+  * [Other][] - 23 datasets

 * [Projects & operations][] - information on all of the World Bank's lending projects since 1947.
 Around 13,119 projects in 173 countries.

 * [Global Consumption Database][] - datasets on household consumption patterns in developing countries.
 Data can be derived by country, sector or product.

 * [Microdata Library][] - collection of sample surveys of households, business establishments or other facilities.
-As of April 02, 2018 the Library contains 2,503 surveys and 2,577 citations.
+As of August 28, 2018 the Library contains 2,696 surveys and 2,577 citations.

 [Open Data Catalog]: http://datacatalog.worldbank.org/
 [World Development Indicators]:https://data.worldbank.org/products/wdi